Serving all people by providing personalized health and wellness through exemplary care, education and research.

 During gastric bypass procedures, the stomach size is reduced to limit the amount of food it can hold.
 As a result, you eat less food and lose weight.

-This surgery can be done using 1 of 2 approaches:
+This surgery can be done using one or two approaches:

-For laparoscopic surgery, several small incisions are made in your abdomen.
+For laparoscopic surgery, small incisions are made in your upper stomach.
 During the procedure, a tiny camera sending images to a monitor and thin surgical instruments are inserted through these small incisions.
 The surgeon operates by looking at the organs on a video monitor.
 Almost all sleeve gastrectomy procedures are now done laparoscopically.

 For open surgery (also called laparotomy), one larger incision is made in the middle of the upper stomach.
 The surgeon sees and works through this incision.
 Most cases are not done this way because the laparoscopic approach, if possible, involves smaller cuts, less tissue damage, and fewer problems.

 Using either type of approach, the stomach is cut lengthwise (up and down) with a stapling instrument.
 The larger part of the stomach is removed.
-The side of the remaining stomach (the sleeve) is closed off with staples.
-This creates a narrower, smaller-volume stomach in the shape of a banana.
+The side of the remaining stomach (the sleeve) is closed off with staples made out of titanium.
+This creates a narrower, smaller-volume stomach in the shape of a banana, or a sleeve.

 By removing part of the stomach, not only is stomach volume decreased, but the part of the stomach that is removed also decreases appetite.

-Bariatric surgery changes the size of your stomach to help you lose weight.
+Weight-loss (bariatric) surgery changes the size of your stomach to help you lose weight.
 The surgery may also keep your body from absorbing nutrients.
-The goal is to limit how much food can be eaten and/or absorbed at one time, or both.
+The goal is to limit how much food can be eaten or absorbed at one time, or both.
 There are several types of weight-loss surgery.
 You are having laparoscopic adjustable gastric banding.
-This procedure closes off a portion of the stomach to create a very small pouch.
+This surgery closes off part of your stomach to make a very small pouch.
 This is the most common type of weight-loss surgery that restricts how much food you can eat.

-An adjustable band is placed around the top part of your stomach.
+The surgeon puts an adjustable band around the top part of your stomach.
 The band is like a ring.
 It makes a small pouch in your upper stomach.
-This pouch holds a few tablespoons of food.
+This pouch holds only a few tablespoons of food.
 Food passes slowly through a narrow opening at the bottom of the pouch.
-So you feel full longer.
-The size of the band is adjusted using a port placed under the skin.
+This lets you feel full longer.
+The size of the band can be changed by using a port placed under the skin.
 The port gives your healthcare provider a way to put in a needle.
 He or she uses the needle to add or remove fluid from the band.
 This is done to make the size of the opening bigger or smaller.
 Changing the band changes how quickly food leaves the new pouch.

 Also known as Lap-Band®, the stomach is wrapped with an adjustable silicone band, which can be tightened or loosened to control stomach size.